-Southern Midlands Council Agenda - 24 August 2016 PUBLIC COPY

-We once again request that proper consideration be given on this matter and this can only be achieved if some greater level of planning and detail is carried out for both operational vehicular and pedestrian access and egress within and around the site and onto the Main Street .

-The access has been considered appropriately in regard to the planning scheme requirements for each Development Application relevant to the site.

-We strongly suggest this planning should incorporate adequate considerations for street parking requirements to ensure through traffic and pedestrian safety risks are minimised.
+Southern Midlands Council Agenda - 24 August 2016 PUBLIC COPY in ation of the second se We once again request that proper consideration be given on this matter and this can only be achieved if some greater level of planning and detail is carried out for both operational vehicular and pedestrian access and egress within and around the site and onto the Main Street .
+The access has been considered to the planning scheme re Development Application relevant quirements for each We strongly suggest this planning should incorporate adequate considerations for street parking requirements to ensure through traffic and pedestrian safety risks are minimised.
 We request this work be undertaken now rather than after planning approval has been granted.
-This matter will be addressed in assessment of the bond stores DA2021/111.

-We note that the distillery owners have now had some considerable actual experience with vehicular traffic to and from the existing Dysart house and stable premises and on street car parking matters.
+This matter will be addressed in a stores DA2021/111. assessment of the bond We note that the distillery owners have now had some considerable actual experience with vehicular traffic to and from the existing Dysart house and stable premises and on street car parking matters.
 Buses do frequent this venue plus long / large delivery trucks.
-They need large turning circles and currently this presents difficulty for them given temporary car parking works and fencing constrains safe operations.
+They need large turning circles and currently this presents difficulty for them given temporary car parking See comments above.
+This matter will be addressed furth bond stores DA2021/111. her in assessment of the works and fencing constrains safe operations.
 These large vehicles impair good through traffic vision so we believe it's important that they park off road.
 We wish to see this development thrive and prosper and have no objections to the proposed bond stores and their location.
 Comments noted.
 We however request that greater consideration be given to vehicular traffic, pedestrian traffic, parking and the prevention of light spill into adjoining properties including as appropriate well considered landscaping and screening.